Allkindoflower/isstracker/README.md

 ISS Location Tracker
 A FastAPI web application that tracks the International Space Station's current position and tells you which country or ocean it's flying over — using real geospatial data.
+Feel free to contact me if you find bugs or want to contribute

 What it does